Cray-HPE/docs-sat/docs/install.md

 # SAT Installation

-## Install the System Admin Toolkit Product Stream
+## Install the SAT Product Stream

-Describes how to install or upgrade the System Admin Toolkit (SAT) product stream.
+Describes how to install the System Admin Toolkit (SAT) product stream.

 ### Prerequisites